ufs-community/land-DA_workflow/docs/source/Container.rst

    cd land-offline_workflow

-When using a Singularity container, Intel compilers and Intel :term:`MPI` (preferrably 2020 versions or newer) need to be available on the host system to properly launch MPI jobs.
+When using a Singularity container, Intel compilers and Intel :term:`MPI` (preferably 2020 versions or newer) need to be available on the host system to properly launch MPI jobs.
 Generally, this is accomplished by loading a module with a recent Intel compiler and then loading the corresponding Intel MPI.
 For example, users can modify the following commands to load their system's compiler/MPI combination:

 .. code-block:: console